-You can use the Time Tracking app to monitor how much time agents spend on tickets.
-Once you've set up the Time Tracking app, you'll find instructions for using it at Using the Time Tracking app.
+Use the Time Tracking app to monitor how much time agents spend on tickets.
+Once you've set up the app, see Using the Time Tracking app to learn how to use it.

 If you're looking for help using Zendesk Explore to generate reports about your time tracking, see Time Tracking app: metrics you need to be measuring.